Imperial-Opentrons-Users/MRes_2023_Protocols/Team_2/ReadMe.md

 Features of Opentron script generator (code A)
   - able to specify your directory (/Users/Cassandra/Downloads)
-  - able to specify the number of input CSV files (number of input plates) and names (sample_1.csv, sample_2.csv, sample_3.csv)
+  - able to specify the number of input CSV files (number of input plates) and names (e.g., sample_1.csv, sample_2.csv, sample_3.csv)
   - able to specify your column for sorting data (fluorescence, optical density etc.)
   - able to Specify source well column (Well, Well_Id, etc.)
   - able to Specify if there are any blanks in the input data and declare specific wells
   - optional to blank correct
   -   if no, remove blanks from the input data
   -   if yes, average blanks per plate and blank corrects data. removes blanks from the input data
-  - able to sort data by min/max values or by a user-specified range (1000-1200)
+  - able to sort data by min/max values or by a user-specified range (e.g., 1000-1200)
   - able to choose the number of hits selected
   - able to choose how many duplicates you want in the destination plate
   - code tells user if the muber of destination wells exceeds 96 values